BraulioVM/blog/_posts/2018-07-04-python-marshalling.markdown

 0000132
 ```

-I'll describe the structure of this file with what we have learned
+I'll describe the structure of this file taking into
+account what we have learned
 so far (I'll freely use line breaks and the python comment
 syntax to annotate the example):